angegar/angegar.github.io/docs/Kubernetes/kubernetes-basics/README.md

 `kubectl delete replicaset confluence-replicaset -n demo`

-## Create a statefulset
+## Create a StatefulSet

-*A statefulset is a Kubernetes object used to manage pods.
+*A StatefulSet is a Kubernetes object used to manage pods.
 It has its own control plain to manage the number of replica.
 It is mainly used to manage stateful applications.*

-Deploy your application with a statefulset
+Deploy your application with a StatefulSet

 `kubectl apply -f manifests/statefulset.yaml --namespace demo`